 Today, with many high school and college commencements celebrating virtually, many young adults have graduated with much uncertainty and fear about their next move.
 Will their first experience with college or university be online in the fall?
 Will the job market stabilize?
 Will job offers received pre-pandemic still be on the table?
 With so many question marks, it’s responsible and timely to have a frank discussion about financial wellness and how to achieve financial goals with your children.

 Most parents want to help with and plan for their children’s financial futures.
 Many parents, however, may feel uncomfortable or reluctant to openly discuss financial matters.
-Overcoming this hurdle and having open and free dialogues about financial development likely will impact and benefit your children and their future.
+Overcoming this hurdle and having open and free dialogues about financial development may impact and benefit your children and their future.
 It is never too early - or late - for young adults to begin learning the benefits of saving, investment strategy, and financial independence.

 At Private Capital Group, we not only care about our clients’ financial well-being, but your children’s as well.
 We believe that it is never too early to bring them into the financial discussion.